-If, while on the job, an employee suffers an injury or illness resulting from work or the work environment that requires first or non-emergency medical care, the employee should notify his/her supervisor as soon as possible and report to the Biola Health Center to obtain treatment.
-The Biola Health Center is normally staffed from 8:00 a.m. to 5:00 a.m., Monday through Friday.
-The center will either treat your injury or direct you to an authorized medical facility close to campus.
-If you are injured when the Biola Health Center is closed, or for a life threatening emergency, call Campus Safety at ext.
-5111 or (562) 777-4000.
+If, while on the job, an employee suffers an injury or illness resulting from work or the work environment that requires first aid or non-emergency medical care, the employee should notify his/her supervisor as soon as possible and report to the Biola Student Health Center to obtain treatment.
+The Biola Student Health Center is normally staffed from 8:00 a.m. to 5:00 p.m., Monday through Friday.
+If the Biola Student Health Center is closed, call Campus Safety at extension 5111 or (562) 777-4000.
+Either the Student Health Center or Campus Safety may provide first aid or direct the employee to an authorized medical facility close to campus.
+If the injury or illness is a life-threatening emergency, call Campus Safety at extension 5111 or (562) 777-4000.

 15330 Valley View Ave., Suite 1

 La Mirada, CA 90638